 “For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works” (Titus 2:11-14).

 Reading the entire epistle of Paul to Titus, we can see how he uses these four verses as foundation for his instructions to the called saints in the churches:

-- The elders must be above reproach, the husband of one wife, and his children must be believers and not open to the charge of debauchery or insubordination.
+- The elders must be above reproach, the husband of one wife, and their children must be believers who are not open to the charge of debauchery or insubordination.